Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 When You Need Both

-Leila, 44, a radiologist in Houston, has been in therapy for two years.
+Rana, 44, a radiologist in Houston, has been in therapy for two years.
 Her therapist is brilliant, but sessions every two weeks feel too spaced out.
 “I found that doing structured module work between sessions gave me something to apply in real time,” she told me.
 “And it dramatically improved my sessions because I came in with more to work with.”

-This is the “and” case — using a course to build foundational knowledge and stability, then entering therapy from a more regulated starting point.
+This is the “and” case.
+Using a course to build foundational knowledge and stability, then entering therapy from a more regulated starting point.
 Or doing the course alongside therapy to deepen session work.
 The specific scenarios where both together is the right answer:

 - You’re in therapy but sessions feel too infrequent and you want structured work between appointments.